SpectrumInsights/API-Documentation/readme.md

   - `definition`: A brief description of the metric.
   - `min_value`: The minimum possible value for this metric.
   - `max_value`: The maximum possible value for this metric.
+- `result_explanation`: object provides a statistical breakdown of the health status distribution among individuals with similar test results.
+This object contains two fields:
+  - `healthy_share`: A floating-point number representing the percentage of individuals considered to be healthy.
+The value is expressed as a decimal, where `1` represents 100%.
+For example, a value of `0.4508` translates to 45.08% of the group being healthy individuals.
+  - `ill_share`: A floating-point number representing the percentage of individuals who have mild cognitive impairment (MCI) or dementia.
+This value is also expressed as a decimal, where `1` represents 100%.
+For instance, a value of `0.5492` indicates that 54.92% of the group have MCI or dementia.

 #### Detailed Descriptions of `diagnosis_explainers` Metrics
 - `Frequency – Standard Deviation`: Shows how much the pitch of the sound changes in the recording.
 Higher values indicate greater pitch changes.